akka/akka/akka-docs/rst/java/distributed-data.rst

 from a database record that is used for optimistic concurrency control.

-When a data entry is changed the full state of that entry is replicated to other nodes, i.e. when you update an map the whole map is replicated.
+When a data entry is changed the full state of that entry is replicated to other nodes, i.e. when you update a map the whole map is replicated.
 Therefore, instead of using one ``ORMap`` with 1000 elements it is more efficient to split that up in 10 top level ``ORMap`` entries with 100 elements each.
 Top level entries are replicated individually, which has the trade-off that different entries may not be replicated at the same time and you may see